 Fan speed shall be modulated to maintain CHWST at setpoint by a direct acting PID loop that resets fan speed from minimum at 0% loop output to maximum at 100% loop output.

-If CHWST drops below setpoint and fans have been at minimum fan speed for 5 minutes, fans shall cycle off for at least 3 minutes and until CHWST rises above setpoint by 1°F.
+If CHWST drops below setpoint and fans have been at minimum fan speed for 5 minutes, fans shall cycle off for at least 3 minutes and until CHWST rises above setpoint by [UNITS [0.5°C] [1°F]].

 Keep the following section where 2-position tower bypass control valves are needed to prevent tower freezing if the plant needs to operate in freezing weather.
 Delete otherwise.